 Loud Speaker capability should be provided on the terminal.
 If present, it should be possible to switch the loud speaker on/off and to regulate its audio volume.

-Where applicable, the name, display name, number or public user identities of the invited PoC subscriber or active PoC groups should be indicated in the display.
+Where applicable, the name, display name, number or public user identities of the invited PoC User or active PoC groups should be indicated in the display.
 The user should be able to define what identity is displayed on the terminal.

 While in PoC mode, the user should have easy access to persons and groups he wishes to communicate with.
 Both keypad and contact list display may be used for person/group selection.

-To support Priority sessions, a dedicated activator (e.g. a button or some other mechanism) on the terminal may be configured as "priority" PoC session function.
+To support Priority sessions, a dedicated activator (e.g. a button or some other mechanism) on the terminal may be configured as "priority" PoC Session function.
 The destination of the priority session may be pre-programmed and should be password protected, or may be chosen from the contact list.

-The owner of a PoC device should be able to prohibit the use of PoC chats for the decvice.
+The owner of a PoC device should be able to prohibit the use of PoC chats for the device.

-Buffering of voice packets for the PoC session may be supported at the terminal.
+Buffering of voice packets for the PoC Session may be supported at the terminal.

 Overview of Pre-arranged, Ad-hoc and Chat PoC Groups (Informative)

-The table below provides a concise overview of the differences between PoC Group (either pre-arranged or ad-hoc) sessions and Chat PoC Group session:
+The table below provides a concise overview of the differences between PoC Group (either pre-arranged or ad-hoc) sessions and Chat PoC Group Session: